centomila/F13-F24-With-CapsLock-AHK-v2/Readme.md

 - Customized systray menu
 - Use of message boxes (_MsgBox_)
 - Dynamic systray icon changes
-- ToolTip text with absolute positioning in the right bottom corner
+- ToolTip text with absolute positioning in the bottom right corner
 - Separate AHK files (_#include_)
-- Installation of file from the compiled EXE (_FileInstall_)
+- Installation of files from the compiled EXE (_FileInstall_)
-- OS Language detection
 - Use of AutoHotkey's _A_Temp_ variable to store icons and license files away from the user's eyes
 - Use of AutoHotkey's _IsCompiled_ variable for compiling with AHK2EXE
+- OS Language detection with the _A_Language_ variable

 ##  2. <a name='Requirements'></a>Requirements

-- A Windows PC 32bit or 64bit
+- A Windows PC, 32-bit or 64-bit
 - [AutoHotkey v2](https://www.autohotkey.com/v2/) (for running the script version)

 ##  3. <a name='HowItWorks'></a>How It Works